bendersky/sdpe-tutorial/README.md

 * Donald Metzler, Google Research

 ## Citation
-For any mentions of the work presented in this tutorial, please cite the original survey
+For any mentions of this tutorial tutorial, please cite the original survey

 <pre><code>
 @article{INR-069,